CodeYourFuture/fundamentals-course/lesson-4.md

 ## 1-to-1 with volunteers: critical questions for getting unstuck

-We'll now spend 30 minutes where you can ask the volunteers with help on serious *questions that have really been blocking your progress* through the khan academy course.
+Soon the teachers will answer common questions, but we'll first spend 15 minutes where you can ask the volunteers with help on serious *questions that have really been blocking your progress* through the khan academy course.

 If you have other more advanced questions that aren't blocking you, please don't ask them yet (unless you see that the volunteers are clearly not busy helping with more fundamental issues).
 We'll have time later for those questions.